intel/tsffs/docs/ModuleApi.md

 /// # Add general protection fault (interrupt #13)
 /// @conf.tsffs_module.iface.tsffs_module.add_fault(13)
 /// $con.input "target.efi\n"
-/// # This continue is optional, the fuzzer will resume execution for you if you do not
+/// # This continue is optional, the fuzzer will resume execution for you if you do not resume
+/// # it at the end of your script
 /// continue
 /// ```
 pub struct ModuleInterface {